OpenCilk/www.opencilk.org/src/posts/2022-05-20-what-the-is-parallelism-anyhow.md

 ## Span

-The second important measure is _span_, which is the longest path of dependencies in the dag.
+The second important measure is {% defn "span" %}, which is the longest path of dependencies in the dag.
 The span of the dag in the figure is $9$, which corresponds to the path $1 → 2 → 3→ 6 → 7 → 8 → 11 → 12 → 18$.
 This path is
 sometimes called the _critical path_ of the dag, and span is sometimes referred